astroveny/aws-bootcamp-cruddur-2023/journal/week3.md

 ## AWS Cognito Frontend App Integration

-We will use AWS Amlify framework SDK for React which profivdes authentication operations to implement the authentication workflows that Amazon Cognito drives.
+To create the authentication processes driven by Amazon Cognito, we will utilize the AWS Amlify framework library for React, which provides authentication activities.
-To prepare the setup, we will first create a User Pool on AWS Cognito, install and configure AWS Amplify.
-Then we will update the frontend application with the required code and test the changes applied.
-Lastly, connect and test the full process to authenticate using AWS Cognito.
+To begin, we will create an Amazon Cognito User Pool and then install and configure AWS Amplify library.
+Afterwards we'll update the frontend application with the necessary code and test the changes.
+Finally, connect and test the entire authentication procedure using Amazon Cognito.

 ### Create AWS Cognito User Pool